cpez04/SkySoarer/README.md

 You will be prompted to register an account, please do so and then click the Log In tab on the top left of the screen to log in.
 At this stage you may wish to check you inbox to find a confirmation email from the team!

-Hopefully, you have now arrived at a homepage with the message "Welcome, (name)!"
+Hopefully, you have now arrived at a homepage with the message "Welcome, (name)!".
+Scroll down the see a message from the creators, and even have a look at planes that are in the air above you right now (this is not creepy)!

+You may notice in the footer that for this project we retrieved data from AirLabs, SkyScanner, and Google Maps.
+We used the following API Key's that you don't have to worry about exporting.

+AIRLABS API KEY: c6f24eaf-a7e1-412b-8fdc-f0ca0194c440 GOOGLE MAPS API KEY: AIzaSyAg3dpTGiCwOvr5QrS0CIuyrET6-lB4fVo

+For the airlabs API it is worth noting that we only get 1000 queries on the free plan, so if at any stage you run into a problem with something flight-tracking related, contact us and we will activate another free plan.

+While on the homepage, execute